Center for Addiction Research and Effective Solutions (AIR CARES)

 This video was developed by AIR, with funding from the Nevada Primary Care Association, to help onboard staff new to providing medications for opioid use disorder (MOUDs).
 The video includes testimonials from patients who have received MOUD services.

-At AIR CARES, we address substance use disorders holistically through focusing on the broader social factors, such as housing, living wage jobs, educational opportunities, and social connection.
+At AIR CARES, we address SUD holistically through focusing on the broader social factors, such as housing, living wage jobs, educational opportunities, and social connection.
 We work to identify and scale up effective prevention, treatment, and harm reduction solutions to meet the needs of our communities.

 What We Do

-Housing and Homelessness.
-Substance use disorder (SUD) is a key driver of homelessness in the United States, and homelessness can exacerbate SUD.
+Substance use disorder is a key driver of homelessness in the United States, and homelessness can exacerbate SUD.
 AIR CARES has rich experience in work focusing on homelessness, housing, and trauma-informed care.